gentabazi2/simulQ/README.md

 SimulQ is an advanced real-time collaborative editing platform, embodying extensive research into real-time document editing systems.
 This platform empowers users to collaboratively edit and interact with documents in real-time, enhancing productivity in individual and team settings.

+Its purpose is to serve as a reference project on how a real-time collaborative editing system should be developed.
+This will help many others that want to start building something of their own in this way.

 ## Key Features

 - **Real-time Document Editing:** Facilitates simultaneous document editing and collaboration among multiple users.